Multicast lightpaths: Multicast lightpaths protection

-Multicast lightpaths protection refers to an immediate response of the network after a failure to switch the traffic on another path.
+Multicast lightpaths protection refers to the network's prompt response to reroute traffic onto an alternative path in the event of a failure.

-Dedicated: resources along the backup paths are dedicated for only one connection and are not shared with the backup paths for other connections.
+In a dedicated backup path, resources are exclusively allocated to a single connection and not shared with other connections along the backup path.

-Shared: resources along a backup path may be shared with other backup paths for other connections.
+In a shared backup path, resources may be shared between multiple backup paths for different connections.

 Protecting multicast sessions

 Several protection schemes have been proposed in the literature to protect the multicast connections.
 The simplest idea to protect the multicast tree from single fiber failure is to compute a link disjoint backup tree.
-In Fig 2 a multicast session from source node F to destination nodes A,B,C,D and E forms a light tree.
+In a link disjoint backup tree, a multicast session from source node F to destination nodes A, B, C, D and E forms a light tree.
 F is the root and the remaining nodes are the leaves.
 The primary light tree is shown in solid lines and (directed-link-disjoint) the back up light tree is shown in dotted lines carrying traffic from source node to destinations.

 The ring based approach is also proposed to protect multicast session.

 The segment protection scheme is another way to protect multicast connections.
 A segment in a multicast tree is defined as the sequence of edges from the source or any splitting node (on a tree) to a leaf node or to a downstream splitting node.
 A destination node is always considered as a segment end node because it is either a leaf node in a tree or a splitting node.

 A multicast protection scheme through spanning paths is also one of the key approaches to protecting multicast sessions.
 A spanning path in a multicast tree is defined as a path from a leaf node to any other leaf node in the light tree.
 The scheme derives backup paths for every spanning path in the multicast tree.